-7. Drill the large hole using a hole saw or jigsaw.
+- 7. Drill the large hole using a hole saw or jigsaw.
 Do not make the hole too big.
 File if required.
-Also drill the holes the fitting screws (see table 2.4 for correct dimensions).

-8. Fit the through deck fitting.
-The screws must engage into the fitting by the correct amount:
+Also drill the holes for the fitting screws (see Table 2.4 for correct dimensions). - 8.
+Fit the through-deck fitting.
+The screws must engage into the fitting by 15-17 mm (2/3").
+Also check that the through-deck fitting rests against the aft edge of the large hole.